albertopolito/CarSNN/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python STBP_dvs_n_car.py --filenet ./net/net_1_4a32c3z2a32c3z2a_100_100.txt --fileresult res_prova_input_100_100_st_1_sl_10_bs_40_15tw_2_ch_trained.txt --batch_size 40 --channel 2 --lr 1e-3 --lr_decay_epoch 20 --lr_decay_value 0.5 --threshold 0.4 --att_window 100 100 0 0 --sample_length 10 --sample_time 1
 ```

+Running this code, the weights of the networks are firstly initialized by the values at directories: "net_1_4a32c3z2a32c3z2a_50_50", "net_1_4a32c3z2a32c3z2a_50_50_no_ceil", "net_1_4a32c3z2a32c3z2a_100_100", "net_1_4a32c3z2a32c3z2a_100_100_no_ceil", "net_1_4a32c3z2a32c3z2a_128_128", "net_1_4a32c3z2a32c3z2a_128_128_no_ceil".
+These values are the results of pre-training of the networks, with neuron threshold equal to 0.4, for 50 epochs using the bias.
+After that the networks are trained without bias.
+If you are not interested to reduce the amount of memory used, you can maintain the bias and so change a bit the script "spiking_model_LIF.py".
+This lead to higher accuracy results.